2019 Proposed Water & Wastewater Rates

 Pismo Beach, CA 93449

-The Public Hearing will cover the proposed rate increases (May 2019 through January 2023) for water and wastewater/sewer services, and the proposed water rate structure change.
-This notice is provided to all property owners and customers who currently receive either of these services provided by the City of Pismo Beach.
-If adopted, the proposed rate increases and the new water rate structure would become effective May 2, 2019 and will be reflected on the July and August 2019 bills.
-All interested persons are invited to appear at the time and place specified to give oral or written testimony, as well as written protests, regarding the proposed fees.
+The Public Hearing covered the proposed rate increases (June 2019 through January 2023) for water and wastewater/sewer services, and the proposed water rate structure change.
+This notice was provided to all property owners and customers who currently receive either of these services provided by the City of Pismo Beach.
+The adopted rate increases and the new water rate structure was effective June 5, 2019 and is reflected on the July and August 2019 bills.

 What is the impact on a typical residential customer?

 Your utility bill is determined by the type of residence or business you have, the water meter size at your address, and your water consumption.
 The average Single-Family Residential (SFR) home consumes 14 hundred cubic feet (HCF) of water over the two-month billing cycle.
 The following table illustrates the impact on the typical SFR bi-monthly utility bill.

 How Do the Proposed Rates Compare to Other Communities?

 The proposed rates remain in the middle of the range comparing water and wastewater bi-monthly bills to other communities surrounding Pismo Beach.
 This table uses rates in effect October 2018.
 The Pismo Beach May 2, 2019 rates reflect the proposed rate structure and rates that, if approved, would be reflected on the July and August 2019 bill.
 Note: Pismo Beach rates include the State water parcel tax.